J053Fabi0/Duplicated-files-cleaner-Incognito/README.md

 The validator public keys inside `constants.js` are mandatory for this script to work.
 They are used to get the shard each node is in and the current committee role, to avoid stopping nodes wich are mining.

-If you have used this script before, you must to migrate the old configuration to the newer one.
+If you have used this script before, you must migrate the old configuration to the newer one.

 # Dependencies